brianochieng97/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Task 7.
 Write a shell script that creates a file and contains a text ending by a new line Task 8.
 Write a script that writes into the file the result of the command ls -la Task 9.
-Write a script that duplicates the last line of the file iacta
+Write a script that duplicates the last line of the file iacta Task 10.
+Write a script that deletes all the regular files (not the directories) with a .js extention